dallas/personal-goals/README.md

 # Overarching Goals for 2016

-1. Be a better husband, brother, son, and friend
+1. Be a better husband, brother, son, friend, coworker
 1. Be more thoughtful
 1. Plan ahead!
 1. Help K3 become budgitarily free